-Project - All proposed activities specified in a grant applicant as approved for funding.
+Project - All proposed activities specified in a grant application as approved for funding.

-Project Period - The total time for which support of a discretionary project has been approved.
-A project period may consist of one or more budget periods.
-The total project period comprises the original project period and any extension periods.
+Period of Performance - The total time for which support of a discretionary project has been approved.
+A period of performance may consist of one or more budget periods.

+The total period of performance comprises the original period of performance and any extension periods.